Friday, 30 January 2015

 120

-Now, suppose one chocobar costs $1 and one cup of ice cream also costs $1.
+Now, suppose one choco bar costs $1, and one cup of ice cream also costs $1.

-On the other hand, if you shift to other products, your utility will be greater because the utility from other product will be more than that got from consuming the same product in most cases.
+On the other hand, if you shift to other products, your utility will be greater because the utility from other products will be more than that got from consuming the same product in most cases.

 Friday, 9 January 2015

-Definition & classification of Wants, Needs, Comforts and Luxuries
+Definition & Classification of Wants: Needs, Comforts and Luxuries

 Human beings have many desires.
-They can desire for the ownership of a good house, a car, luxurious furnitures and clothes and huge bank balances.
-But having a desire is different from the capacity of satisfying the desire.
-Here comes the difference between desires and wants.
+They can desire the ownership of a good house, a car, luxurious furniture and clothing, and large bank balances.

 Definition of Wants